All the ‘need-to-know before you go’ information can be found here below.

 The festival is going cup-free too - no disposables at our coffee carts or exhibition hall.
 Don’t worry if you forget your cup, just ‘cadge a cup’ and return it when you leave.
 And if you’re a garden lover, grab some used coffee grounds from Amanda and Dave at the Eco Coffee Carts to boost your soil or compost at home.

-The Innovation Festival is situated at Newcastle Racecourse.
 The site consists of marquee villages and main building activities.
 The terrain is a mixture of tarmac pathed areas, grass and a softer material known as Tapeta when crossing the racetrack itself.

 The Marquee Village surface is artificial grass on a tarmac base.
 Each of the tents in the Marquee village are accessible through double doors with a small ramp.
 The main stage for the event has ramp access and there are tarmac paths throughout the site.